prince1837/CODES/POSTGRESQL_DATABASE.md

 # EXPORT & IMPORT Database

-If you want to import datbase in your postgres Database from your local `.psql`
+If you want to import datbase in your postgres Database from your local `.psql` file

 	psql -U username dbname < dbexport.pgsql

 If you want to export databse from your postgres database in your local `.psql` file

 	pg_dump -U USERNAME DBNAME > dbexport.pgsql

+# INSTALLATION PG-ADMIN4
+then run this command

+	sudo apt-get install pgadmin4 pgadmin4-apache2